-For those of you that know regression, this is a (regularized) linear regression: the coefficients are x_i ; the covariates are β_j ; the response is y{ij} .
+For those of you that know regression, this is a (regularized) linear regression, one per user.
+The coefficients are x_i ; the covariates are β_j ; the response is y{ij} .
 (There is one response per item.)
 We will see these types of gradients again when we study generalized linear models.